ns3115neha/ns3115neha.github.io/_posts/2020-04-13-KeplerGeoSpatial.md

 ---

-### 4 lines of Pythonic code
+### 3 lines of Python code

-Ever wondered the flexibility of python and Kepler.gl combined how easy it is to visualise Geo Spatial data.
+If you spend a lot of time analyzing geospatial data in Python do give Kepler.Gl a try.
+The flexibility of analyzing geospatial data in under three lines of python code is impressive

+find this very useful for quick wins https://kepler.gl/

 ```
 import pandas as pd